doars/staark/packages/staark/README.md

 )
 ```

-Finally we come to the last two functions you can use.
+Now we come to the two more functions needed to stop or update the application.
 These aren't imported, but returned by the `mount` function.
 An `update` and `unmount` function.
 These can be deconstructed from a list, where the first value is the `update` and the second the `unmount` function.
 As the names suggest, with the `update` function a re-rendering can be forced, and with the `unmount` function the application can be terminated after which it will be removed from the page.

 ```JavaScript
 import { mount, node } from '@doars/staark'